tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 > In some cases, the position of the GISS may not be at a fixed position in the MPLS label header.
 In this case, the GISS label can show up in any position in the MPLS label stack.
-To help transit router identify the position of the GISS label, a special purpose label (ideally a base special purpose label (bSPL)) can be used as a GISS label indicator. {{!I-D.kompella-mpls-mspl4fa}}
+To enable a transit router to identify the position of the GISS label, a special purpose label (ideally a base special purpose label (bSPL)) can be used as a GISS label indicator. {{!I-D.kompella-mpls-mspl4fa}}
 proposes a new bSPL called Forwarding Actions Identifier (FAI) that is assigned